moise-mulungu/my-portfolio/README.md

 ![screenshot](./image/menu.png)

-In this project, we worked on mobile menu by using javascript event listeners to make the page interactive.
+In this project, we worked on a mobile menu by using javascript event listeners to make the page interactive.

 ## Built With